 Neuroscientists now believe that achieving a balance between learning and plasticity requires the removal of weak or redundant synapses during childhood and adolescence.

-Even in adults, the removal of redundant synapses may occur every night as we sleep to retain a healthy degree of cognitive flexibility while we are awake.
+Even in adults, the removal of redundant synapses may occur

 In their article describing the research, the scientists conclude: